mrodrig/json-2-csv/README.md

 __Yes.__ Currently, changing the order of the keys in the JSON document will also change the order of the columns.
 (Node 10.26)

 ## TODO
-- Add more tests
+- Add more tests for both json2csv and csv2json
-- Get csv2json under test
+- Test errors
-- Add more documentation
+- Add more comments to code
+- Add ability to pass/set options (delimiter, newline, parseInt, etc)